rithmschool/javascript_computer_science_exercises/binary_search_trees_exercise/readme.md

 #### findIteratively

 This function should find a node in a binary tree.
 It should return the node if found, otherwise return `undefined`.
 This should be solved using iteration.
+The tests for this method assume that insertIteratively has been implemented correctly.

 #### findRecursively

 This function should find a node in a binary tree.
 It should return the node if found, otherwise return `undefined`.
 This should be solved using recursion.
+The tests for this method assume that insertIteratively has been implemented correctly.

 #### toArray

 This function should convert a binary search tree into an array of nodes from smallest to largest.
+The tests for this method assume that insertIteratively has been implemented correctly.

 ### Part II